cheelim1/aws-url-prettier/README.md

 5. Reload your browser and you can now try it out in your AWS console.

 Or just follow this [link](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

+### Why is it called aws url prettier?
+Cuz, i can't think of a better name while building this and naming is hard.